Empower Your Practice

 Why Healthcare SEO Pricing is Unique for Private Practices

-Search engine optimisation for medical clinics differs significantly from other industries due to the regulatory environment in the UK.
-A generic SEO agency might be able to improve rankings for a coffee shop, but a healthcare provider must adhere to strict guidelines set by the Care Quality Commission (CQC) and the General Medical Council (GMC).
+Search engine optimisation for medical clinics differs significantly from other industries due to the regulatory environment in the US.
+A generic SEO agency might be able to improve rankings for a coffee shop, but a healthcare provider must adhere to strict guidelines set by bodies such as the Department of Health and Human Services (HHS) and the Federal Trade Commission (FTC), alongside state-level medical board requirements.

 These regulations dictate how medical information is presented, how patient data is handled, and the veracity of claims made on service pages.
 Because of this, the scope of work for a healthcare specialist is far more involved.